yutaf/dotfiles/README.md

 # dotfiles

-This is managed with homesick
+Supposed to be managed with homesick
 https://github.com/technicalpickles/homesick
 Including NeoBundle as a git submodule
 https://github.com/Shougo/neobundle.vim